-Without actually revealing the exact location of the mine, the chief said that: "Every white man who sought the mine started out from Pitt Lake in the wrong direction."

-(If I were to look for the lost mine, I would head for the Stave Lake watershed).
+Without actually revealing the exact location of the mine the chief said that: "every white man who sought the mine started out from Pitt Lake in the wrong direction."
+(If I were to look for the lost mine, I would head for the Stave Lake watershed.)

-Old Slumach was accused of being a killer of both men and women.
-He is said to have killed 10 men and at least eight women, after forcing them into the mountain to pack his gold.
+Old Slumach was accused of being a killer of both men and women and is said to have killed ten men before the white man came on the scene, and at least eight women, after forcing them into the mountains to pack his gold.